Here’s part 2 of The Right (Way) To Vote series – posts on voting at events. Feel free to read Part 1, on hand and stand voting.

-An individual making a decision may agonize over it, but when more than one person is involved, the decision-making process can turn into an argument.
-Groups need a way to test their agreement, discuss concerns, and arrive at a decision that all can support.
+An individual making a decision may agonize over it.
+But when more than one person is involved, the decision-making process can turn into an argument.
+So groups need a way to test their agreement, discuss concerns, and arrive at a decision that all can support.

-When people are forced to make a yes/no vote about a proposal, the degree of support for the resulting vote is hidden.
-If the level of enthusiasm for a decision is tepid, or a minority of those voting are adamantly opposed, serious problems can surface later when it’s time for implementation.
+Forcing a yes/no vote about a proposal hides the degree of support for the resulting vote.
+Sometimes the level of enthusiasm for a decision is tepid, or a minority of those voting are adamantly opposed.
+Serious problems can surface later when it’s time for implementation.

-A better approach is to publicly discover the degree of consensus at the time the proposal is made.
-If doubts or opposition are uncovered, then they can be addressed before a final decision is adopted.
+A better approach is to publicly discover the degree of consensus about a proposal.
+If doubts or opposition are uncovered, addressing them is possible before a final decision is adopted.

 The Romans indicated their will in the gladiator’s arena with a thumbs-up or a thumbs-down.
 A modern modification of Roman voting helps groups arrive at a decision.